 Subject: Messaging and Communications Plan Date: 5.17.01

 Thanks again for all the input you gave us at the May 1 meeting.
-Based on what you told us, we’ve revised our strategic messaging, which we lay out below.
+Based on what you told us, we’ve revised our strategic umbrella message, which we lay out below.
 We also outline a tactical plan for delivering the message and an estimated timetable for execution.

 MESSAGING